thoughtbot/superglue/README.md

     index.html.erb
 ```

-The great thing about this is that its simple.
+This is simple.
 There's only one route, and everything that the user sees is packed into `index.html.erb`.
 However, the more features `/posts` gets, the larger your ERB and the slower the page becomes.

 Breezy offers another option in the myriad of possibilities for developers, one that sticks closer to a vanilla Rails workflow without the need for an additional set of routes, controllers, etc. Breezy does this: